 An SEA may also modify its weighting of indicators for its system of annual meaningful differentiation consistent with the weighting requirements in ESEA section 1111(c)(4)(C)(ii).
-That is, an SEA has the discretion to adjust the weighting of indicators, as long as the academic indicators (i.e., the Academic Achievement, Other Academic, Graduation Rate, and Progress in Achieving ELP indicators), in the aggregate, have much greater weight than the School Quality or Student Success (SQSS) indicators, in the aggregate.
+That is, an SEA has the discretion to adjust the weighting of indicators, as long as each academic indicator (i.e., the Academic Achievement, Other Academic, Graduation Rate, and Progress in Achieving ELP indicators) has substantial weight and the academic indicators, in the aggregate, have much greater weight than the School Quality or Student Success (SQSS) indicators, in the aggregate.

-An SEA could also propose to replace school letter grades with a series of business or decision rules or filters that provide greater weight to academic indicators and result in identification of schools for support and improvement.
+An SEA could also propose to replace the use of letter grades for a school with a series of business or decision rules or filters that provide greater weight to academic indicators and result in identification of schools for support and improvement.
 Business or decision rules could, for instance, consider individual indicators in a progressive process starting with the academic indicators (e.g., identifying schools with low academic performance and low growth before schools with low academic performance and high growth then considering the remaining indicators) or identify schools with low performance on one or more academic indicators and low performance on one or more other indicators.